 See Also: Disk Performance Test on Windows

-This section comprehends two most-useful tools that are designed for testing the performance of hard drives and SSD drives in Windows computers:
+This section covers two essential tools for evaluating the performance of hard drives and SSD drives on Windows computers.
+They are designed to test the capabilities of these storage devices.

 Way 1.
 Run Disk I/O Test via Qiling Disk Master